bondhome/bond-cli/scripts/README.md

 Here you can find some useful scripts to automate tasks using the `bond-cli` tool.

 ## [add_multiple_devices.sh](add_multiple_devices.sh)
-A script to add multiple copies of the same device.
+A script to add multiple devices with the same template, location, and name prefix.
 Useful for testing.

 ### Usage
 ```